Phantasmiic/joeychiu.github.io/README.md

-## Welcome to GitHub PagesHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH
+## Welcome to Joey Chiu's Project Page

 You can use the [editor on GitHub](https://github.com/Phantasmiic/joeychiu.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.